-- 5.2.1 Spray Method Generously spray SPR solution onto surface area and rinse with tap water. - 5.2.2 The detail and clarity produced by the black particle adhesion is excellent and shall be photographed according to the Photographic Equipment Procedures.
-The Small Particle Reagent will act like a fingerprint powder once allowed to completely dry and may be lifted with powder lifting techniques (see Section Powder Processing Procedure).
+5.2.1 Spray Method

+Generously spray SPR solution onto surface area and rinse with tap water.

+5.2.2 The detail and clarity produced by the black particle adhesion is excellent and shall be photographed according to the photographic equipment procedures.
+The Small Particle Reagent will act like a fingerprint powder once allowed to completely dry and may be lifted with powder lifting techniques (see section Powder Processing procedure).

-- 5.3 Standards and Controls - Forensic Scientists shall produce a self-made test print to be processed concurrently with items of evidence.
+5.3 Standards and Controls - N/A

 - 5.4 Calibration N/A

 - 5.5 Sampling N/A

 - 5.6 Calculations N/A

 - 5.7 Uncertainty of Measurement N/A